 Have you ever frozen ground meat or berries inside a zipper-lock bag and found them covered in ice crystals only a week later?
 We have.
 Vacuum sealers can prevent that disappointment.
 These machines remove air from customized storage bags before sealing them tightly, effectively protecting the foods inside the bags from moisture loss or gain, whether they’re stored for long periods in the freezer or at room temperature in the pantry.

-A high-quality handheld vacuum sealer is fine for occasional use, but for those who do a lot of vacuum-sealing—vegetable gardeners, frequent visitors to farmers markets, CSA members, people who like to hunt and fish, bulk shoppers, and meal preppers—we recommend investing in a countertop model because they’re sturdier, easier to use, and more powerful.
-And because their customized bags are water-tight and sturdy, vacuum sealers are also a good tool to have if you do a lot of sous vide cooking.
+A high-quality handheld vacuum sealer is fine for occasional use, but for those who do a lot of vacuum-sealing—vegetable gardeners, frequent visitors to farmers' markets, CSA members, people who like to hunt and fish, bulk shoppers, and meal preppers—we recommend investing in a countertop model because they’re sturdier, easier to use, and more powerful.
+And because their customized bags are watertight and sturdy, vacuum sealers are also a good tool to have if you do a lot of sous vide cooking.

-To find the best product, we purchased seven models, priced from about $50 to about $400.
+To find the best product, we purchased seven models, priced from about $49 to about $385.
 (We didn’t include any chamber vacuum sealers, which have big, bubble-shaped lids that enclose the bags while sealing them.
 Weighing more than 50 pounds and costing upwards of $1,000, those machines are better suited for professional settings.)
 To test performance, we vacuum-sealed eight kinds of foods, from berries to blade steaks, and stashed the bags in our freezer and pantry, checking them regularly over a period of months for loose seals and signs of food degradation.
 We also used each model to vacuum-seal slices of butternut squash in bags to which we’d added ¼ cup of water.
 Vacuum-sealing bags containing water poses a special challenge: If water from the bag is pulled into the machine, it can damage the motor.
-We then placed the bags in a 200-degree sous-vide bath and checked periodically for broken seals that would allow for air and water to enter.
+We then placed the bags in a 200-degree sous vide bath and checked periodically for broken seals that would allow air and water to enter.
 Finally, we recruited a team of testers to evaluate the user-friendliness of each machine.

 How to Use a Vacuum Sealer